Percolation critical probabilities of matching lattice-pairs: Some observations

 \begin{proof} Let $F$ be a face.
 The path $\pi$ cannot contain three or more vertices of $F$, since that contradicts the \nst\ property.
 Similarly, if $\pi$ contains two such vertices, it must contain also the corresponding edge.
 If $\pi$ is non-plane, it contains two or more diagonals of some face, which, by the above, cannot occur. \end{proof}

 As a device in the proof of Theorem \ref{maintheorem}, we shall work with the graph $\Gd$ obtained from $G=(V,E)$ by adding a vertex at the centre of each face $F$, and adding an edge from every vertex in the boundary of $F$ to this central vertex.
 These new vertices are called \emph{facial sites}, or simply \emph{sites} in order to distinguish them from the \emph{vertices} of $G$.
 The facial site in the face $F$ is denoted $\phi(F)$.
-See \cite[Sec.\ 2.3]{K81}, and also Figure \ref{fig:HK}.
+See \cite[Sec.\ 2.3]{K82}, and also Figure \ref{fig:HK}.
 If $\langle v,w\rangle$ is a diagonal of $G_*$, it lies in some face $F$, and we write $\phi(v,w)=\phi(F)$ for the corresponding facial site.
-We note that two vertices $u,v\in V$ are connected in $G_*$ if and only if they are connected in $\Gd$.

-The main reason for working with $\Gd$ is that it serves to interpolate between $G$ and $G_*$ in the sense of \eqref{eq:three}: we shall assign a parameter $s\in[0,1]$ to the facial sites in such a way that $s=0$ corresponds to $G$ and $s=1$ to $G_*$.
+The main reason for working with $\Gd$ is that it serves to interpolate between $G$ and $G_*$ in the sense of \eqref{eq:three} below: we shall assign a parameter $s\in[0,1]$ to the facial sites in such a way that $s=0$ corresponds to $G$ and $s=1$ to $G_*$.
 It will also be useful that $\Gd$ is planar whereas $G_*$ is not.

 Next, we specify some desirable properties of the graphs $G_*$ and $\Gd$.
-The property $\Pi$ was already the subject of Definition \ref{def10}.
+Recall the property $\Pi$ of Definition \ref{def10}.